 I am currently completing a monograph, The New Audacity: Contemporary Feminist Life-Writing, which identifies and examines a group who are writing about their lives and the lives of others in audacious new ways.
 They refuse shame; they unflinchingly confront sexual violence and other difficult life experiences, but do not want to be defined by them; they are disappointed by the lack of progress feminism has achieved.
 Different chapters examine rape narratives; the writing of sex and desire; the ugliness of unravelling; trans writing; and the limits of audacity.
 Authors I examine are: Katherine Angel, Alison Bechdel, Marie Calloway, Virginie Despentes, Sheila Heti, Juliet Jacques, Chris Kraus, Jana Leo, Maggie Nelson, Vanessa Place, Paul B. Preciado, and Kate Zambreno.

-Within the Gendered Lives research group, I lead the collaborative ‘Anger and Feminist Well-Being’ project and am involved in the Trans Lives: East Mids project.
+Within the Gendered Lives research group, I lead the Feminist Methodologies conference committee and am involved in the Trans Lives: East Mids project.

 I am on the Executive Committee for the British Association of Contemporary Literary Studies as Treasurer.